uraich/MicroPython_IoTDemos/README.md

 * **ds18b20Test.py**: Reads the ambient temperature from a Maxim DS18B20 1-wire digital thermometer and prints the result.
 The ds18b20 driver included in Micropython is used.
 * **i2cScan.py**: Scans the I2C bus for devices connected.
 It prints the I2C address for each device found.
 * **ssd1306Text.py**: Prints some text on the ssd1306 I2C Oled display.
 * **ssd1306Test.py**: Shows some simple graphics on the display.
-Lines, rectangles. circles and a sin function plot are demonstrated.
+Lines, rectangles, circles and a sin function plot are demonstrated.
 * **ws2812.py**: Exercises the WS1821B rgb LED.
 Cycles through a number of colors.

 **builtin LED**: